Table of Contents

 Dangers and Navigation Strategies in Mountains

-• Avalanches: Avoid travel across steep, open slopes (30–45 degrees) during or after heavy snow.
-Learn to identify avalanche-prone terrain: convex slopes, leeward sides, and areas with fresh wind-load.
+- Avalanches: Steep, open slopes of 30–45 degrees are prone to avalanches during or after heavy snowfall.
+Learn to identify avalanche terrain features such as convex slopes, leeward sides, and areas with fresh wind-deposited snow to avoid hazardous zones.

-A comprehensive resource for mountain navigation is the Mountaineers’ navigation training materials.
+For comprehensive mountain navigation training, refer to the Mountaineers’ navigation materials.

 Deserts: Navigating Extreme Aridity and Featureless Terrain